Bottom Line

 What was the scope of the academic survey?

-The survey was sent to nearly 40,000 professors and assistant professors from 144 different universities across the United States.
+The survey was sent to nearly 40,000 professors and assistant professors across 144 different universities in the United States.